The Carey Treatment: Production

+Development

-Film rights were bought in August 1968 by A&M Productions, the production company of Herb Alpert.
-They said filming would take place the following year in Boston.
+Film rights to Jeffrey Hudson (a pseudonym for Michael Crichton)'s novel A Case of Need were purchased in August, 1968 by A&M Productions, the production company of Herb Alpert with filming announced to begin the following year in Boston.
 In October Perry Leff signed Wendell Mayes to a two-picture contract to write and produce, the first of which was to be A Case of Need.

-Film rights were then picked up by MGM.
-In March 1971 it was announced Bill Belasco was producing and Harriet Frank and Irving Ravetch were working on a script.
-In June Blake Edwards signed to direct.
+Metro-Goldwyn-Mayer then acquired the film rights.
+In March, 1971, it was announced that Bill Belasco was producing and Harriet Frank Jr. and Irving Ravetch were working on a script.